-After completion of the Postgraduate Diploma in Sustainable Development, students wishing to complete this option of the MPhil in Sustainable Development are advised to select four additional electives as listed under this programme.
+After completion of the Postgraduate Diploma in Sustainable Development, students wishing to complete this option of the MPhil in Sustainable Development are advised to select four additional electives as listed under the MPhil programme or from a list as approved by the SA Council of Planners.
 The research component for the MPhil in Sustainable Development will also need to have a Sustainable Development Planning focus.